Dutton shadow ministry

-The shadow ministry of Peter Dutton is the current shadow cabinet of Australia since 5 June 2022, serving in opposition to the Albanese government.
-The shadow ministry is the Opposition's alternative to the Albanese ministry, which was sworn in on 1 June 2022.
+The shadow ministry of Peter Dutton was the shadow cabinet of Australia from 5 June 2022 to 3 May 2025, serving in opposition to the Albanese government.
+The shadow ministry is the Opposition's alternative to the first Albanese ministry, which was sworn in on 1 June 2022.

 The shadow ministry was appointed by Peter Dutton following his election as Leader of the Liberal Party and Leader of the Opposition on 30 May 2022.
-Dutton and newly-elected Nationals leader David Littleproud announced the composition of the shadow ministry on 5 June 2022.
+Dutton and newly elected Nationals leader David Littleproud announced the composition of the shadow ministry on 5 June 2022.
+It succeeded the Albanese shadow ministry as shadow ministry and the Second Morrison ministry as the Coalition frontbench.

-Current arrangement
+At the 2025 election, the Coalition failed to win government.
+Furthermore, Dutton lost his own seat at the election, ending his role as opposition leader.
+Deputy Liberal Party leader and deputy opposition leader was subsequently elected as Liberal party leader and opposition leader, and the Dutton shadow ministry was succeeded by the Ley shadow ministry.

+First arrangement (June 2022–April 2023)

 On 23 December 2022, shadow minister for regional education, regional health and regional development Andrew Gee resigned from the National Party and the shadow ministry.
 On 4 January 2023, Darren Chester took over Gee's portfolios except regional health, while Anne Webster took over the regional health portfolio as an assistant shadow minister (as opposed to Gee holding the portfolio as a shadow minister).
+Webster's portfolio of shadow assistant minister for regional development was abolished.

 On 9 February 2023, shadow education minister Alan Tudge announced he would resign from parliament the week after.
 He resigned from the shadow cabinet on 12 February 2023.
 Sarah Henderson took over the education portfolio from Tudge, while former frontbencher David Coleman was elevated to the shadow cabinet to take over Henderson's communications portfolio.

+On 11 April 2023, shadow attorney-general and shadow minister for indigenous Australians Julian Leeser resigned from the shadow ministry.
+His resignation resulted in a ministry reshuffle the week after.